Lysozyme: History

 The antibacterial property of hen egg white, due to the lysozyme it contains, was first observed by Laschtschenko in 1909.
-The bacteria-killing activity of nasal mucus was demonstrated in 1922 by Alexander Fleming, the discoverer of penicillin, who coined the term lysozyme.
-Fleming reported, saying.
-"As this substance has properties akin to those of ferments I have called it a 'Lysozyme'."
+The bacteria-killing activity of nasal mucus was demonstrated in 1922 by Alexander Fleming, the discoverer of penicillin, who coined the term "lysozyme".
+He is reported as saying: "As this substance has properties akin to those of ferments I have called it a 'Lysozyme'."
 Fleming went on to show that an enzymic substance was present in a wide variety of secretions and was capable of rapidly lysing (i.e. dissolving) different bacteria, particularly a yellow "coccus" that he studied".

 Lysozyme was first crystallised by Edward Abraham in 1937, enabling the three-dimensional structure of hen egg white lysozyme to be described by David Chilton Phillips in 1965, when he obtained the first 2-ångström (200 pm) resolution model via X-ray crystallography.
 The structure was publicly presented at a Royal Institution lecture in 1965.

 Lysozyme was the second protein structure and the first enzyme structure to be solved via X-ray diffraction methods, and the first enzyme to be fully sequenced that contains all twenty common amino acids.

 As a result of Phillips' elucidation of the structure of lysozyme, it was also the first enzyme to have a detailed, specific mechanism suggested for its method of catalytic action.
 This work led Phillips to provide an explanation for how enzymes speed up a chemical reaction in terms of its physical structures.
 The original mechanism proposed by Phillips was more recently revised.